Part three of a three-part series on reinventing the Maine countryside.

-My morning started with the usual coffee, a side order of a creamy eggnog, and a quick summer run.
+My morning started with the usual coffee, a side order of creamy eggnog, and a quick summer run.
 Someday, I’ll manage to do the run piece earlier, before the heat and humidity set in.
 Until then, it is what it is.
 Running is an opportunity to commune with nature.
 When I’m out with the trees, babbling brooks, and pesky deer flies, my thoughts are freer.

 I walked in to see dozens of entries!
 Brownies, which I knew would be tough competition, as I knew the baker to have a stellar reputation.
 Cupcakes.
 Candies.
 It was truly a decadent display of creativity and culinary skills.
-My quiet Organic Chocolate Chip cookies were up against stiff competition!
+My quiet Organic Chocolate Chip cookies were up against the stiff competition!
 The evening held opportunities to listen to local fiddle music, participate in karaoke, children’s activities, and mingle with old friends and new while sampling confectionary delights.
 No one was shushed for talking and no one made mention of overdue book fines.
 Phew!

 During the evening, I had a conversation with Wilton librarian, David Olson, on further integrating the library with the community.
 I’m quite proud of this library.
 I have fond memories of joining together with friends, as our children listened to stories and created with crafts.
 My children are long grown, but the desire has not diminished to see this community gathering spot grow into more than a safe harbor for books and computers.

 Town directors had requested fundraisers that would draw the general public, not only library patrons.
-From this directive, a soldout Mexican dinner and “Confection Election” was born, being conscious of library community events being kid friendly as “friendraisers”, not fundraisers.
-Wilton’s library is a “family place”, one that encourages learning with family, fun and conversation in a safe haven.
+From this directive, a sold-out Mexican dinner and “Confection Election” was born, being conscious of library community events being kid-friendly as “friend raisers”, not fundraisers.
+Wilton’s library is a “family place”, one that encourages learning with family, fun, and conversation in a safe haven.
 I love that!

 As often happens in a library, our talk of an anticipated addition of a “café” turned to books, specifically, cookbooks.
-David showed me the present collection and new additions waiting to be catalogued and find their rightful place.
+David showed me the present collection and new additions waiting to be cataloged and find their rightful place.
 There are the old standbys of familiar chefs Julia Child and Martha Stewart, as well as newcomers.
 I caught a glimpse of a newer version of one of my old favorites, “The Joy of Cooking”.

 Several offer glimpses of days gone by.
 They admonish the woman of the home to be not late with dinner and how to set a table.
 You’ll find “how to dress a deer” and “best method for plucking partridge”.
 Yesterday’s recipes were from scratch using standard pantry ingredients and methods like “bake until done”.
 They were reliable as an old friend.

-I won much more in the sharing of food, friendship and the love of libraries.
+I won much more in the sharing of food, friendship, and the love of libraries.